FBI Confirms: Dead Activist Lawyer Killed Judge's Son, Wounded Her Husband

 The FBI late Monday afternoon officially identified Roy Den Hollander as the gunman who killed the son of U.S. District Court Judge Esther Salas and wounded her husband at their Middlesex County home.

-Den Hollander's body was found with a self-inflicted gunshot wound in the Sullivan County town of Rockland in New York State.
+The body of Den Hollander -- who recently had a case pending before Salas -- was found with a self-inflicted gunshot wound in the Sullivan County town of Rockland in New York State.

 "Den Hollander is now deceased," U.S. Attorney for New Jersey Craig Carpenito announced Monday afternoon while calling him the "primary suspect."